aa-it-vasa/IOT2023-labs/README.md

 **If you have issue when booting the VM**, you should try to enable "3D acceleration" in Settings->Display before starting the imported VM.
 Also try increasing the amount of video memory and disabling audio support.

 **If you have disk capacity issue,** you can increase the size of the VM disk using the Tools menu.
 Go to Tools->Virtual Media Manager->Select 'IoT-Labs 2023-Disk001.vdi'-> increase the disk size -> click on 'Apply'.

-5. Clone your repository on the VM.
-More information [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
-You might need to setup some authentication.